Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Results

-For masses below the mass of optimal sensitivity the sensitivity is limited by the fact that the $N$ are too long lived and do not decay inside the detector, \cf Figure~\ref{fig:illustrative plot}.
-The reach in this region can be extended by using the muon chamber.
+For long lifetimes the reach can be extended by using the muon chamber.
 This approach is especially fruitful for masses as small as a few GeV because we assume that for purely muonic vertices no invariant mass cut is necessary in order to remove the hadronic background.
-For ATLAS and CMS the improvement amounts only to a factor of order one in the scenario with pure muon mixing and less than that in the other scenarios.
-This can be understood as a result of the scaling $\sigma(W \to \ell_a N \to \ell_a \ell_b ff) \propto U_a^4 M^5$ in this regime, which can be obtained by expanding the exponential functions in relation \eqref{eq:number of events} to linear order in $\Gamma_N l_0$ and $\Gamma_N l_1$ and using the estimate~\eqref{eq:Gamma}.
+For $M < \unit[5]{GeV}$ the production of heavy neutrinos from meson decays dominates over the gauge boson decays considered here, hence we can expect that our proposal to use the muon chambers yields a bigger improvement in searches for those.
+In the present analysis the improvement for ATLAS and CMS amounts only to a factor of order one in the scenario with pure muon mixing and less than that in the other scenarios.
+This can be understood as a result of the scaling $\sigma(W \to \ell_a N \to \ell_a \ell_b ff) \propto U_a^4 M^5$ in this regime, which can be obtained by expanding the exponential functions in relation \eqref{eq:number of events} to linear order in $\Gamma_N l_0$ and $\Gamma_N l_1$ and using the estimate \eqref{eq:Gamma}.

-Additionally, we show the sensitivity reach of a purely leptonic search in the case of pure muon mixing in Figure~\ref{fig:leptonic}.
-The reach in $U^2_\mu$ is one order of magnitude weaker than the inclusive reach shown in Figure~\ref{fig:results}.
-Finally, we show the reach of the LHCb detector under the assumptions that the secondary vertex must either lie within the VELO or is allowed to lie before or within one of the two RICHs, in Figure~\ref{fig:LHCb}.
+Additionally, we show the sensitivity reach of a purely leptonic search in the case of pure muon mixing in \cref{fig:leptonic}.
+The reach in $U^2_\mu$ is one order of magnitude weaker than the inclusive reach shown in \cref{fig:results}.
+Finally, we show the reach of the LHCb detector under the assumptions that the secondary vertex must either lie within the \VELO or is allowed to lie before or within one of the two \RICHs, in \cref{fig:LHCb}.

-In Figure~\ref{fig:summary} we summarise our most optimistic estimates for the reach of each experiment in each of the benchmark scenarios.
-For this plot we have additionally relaxed the lower bound on the displaced vertex invariant mass to \unit[2]{GeV}.
-Qualitatively all of the presented results are in good agreement with the analytic estimate \eqref{eq:number of events} plotted in Figure~\ref{fig:illustrative plot}, which can explain the overall shape of the sensitivity regions.
+In \cref{fig:summary} we summarise our most optimistic estimates for the reach of each experiment in each of the benchmark scenarios.
+For this plot we have made the same assumptions as for the most optimistic scenario presented in \cref{fig:results}, and additionally relaxed the lower bound on the displaced vertex invariant mass to \unit[2]{GeV}.
+For LHCb we have in addition assumed that the \RICH 2 can be used.
+This relaxation may be justified by a better understanding of the detector backgrounds in the future.
+Qualitatively all of the presented results are in good agreement with the analytic estimate \eqref{eq:number of events} plotted in \cref{fig:illustrative plot}, which can explain the overall shape of the sensitivity regions.